Not so long ago, it was usual for companies of all shapes and sizes to market their products in single marketing channel campaigns.

 So, key messages (their offerings, their wording, and their visuals) should be uniform across all channels: websites, social media platforms, emails, print media, TV, radio, and even SMS messages.

 Brand consistency brings coherence and recognition, and a sense of familiarity and comfort for customers, which leads to trust and loyalty.
-In turn, it enables businesses to reach out to more customers.
+In turn, it enables businesses to reach out to more customers and potentially improve metrics like Days Sales Outstanding (DSO), as customers are more likely to engage and make timely purchases from brands they trust.

 To maintain brand consistency, make sure all members of your marketing team are aware of and can easily access your brand guidelines and apply them to all materials, whatever the channel.